-On a sweltering hot southern day in October 2019, Nathan Hixson, a Center for the Advancement for Social Entrepreneurship (CASE) Scholar and first-year Daytime MBA student at Duke University’s Fuqua School of Business, attended his first impact investing class.
+On a sweltering hot southern day in October 2019, Nathan Hixson, a CASE Scholar and first-year Daytime MBA student at Duke University’s Fuqua School of Business, attended his first impact investing class.
 Having a professional background in impact investing prior to attending Fuqua, he found himself wondering how the class would approach the topic and add to his existing knowledge and expertise.
 Would it uncover new approaches and developments in the field that he didn’t know?
 Would he learn skills that would help him find a job after graduation?
 Would this class be worth his own investment?

 By the end of the class, Hixson’s answers to all of these questions were yes.